How Many Car Accidents Are Caused By Drunk Driving?

 To estimate how many car accidents are caused by drunk drivers in Utah, we need to separate two things.
 One is the share of all crashes that involve alcohol.
 The other is the share of deaths tied to alcohol.
 They are not the same.

-For crashes, Utah’s planning data shows alcohol involved crashes made up about 1.5% of all crashes in recent years, which is a very small slice of total collisions.
+For crashes, Utah’s planning data show that alcohol-involved crashes made up about 1.5% of all crashes in recent years, a very small slice of total collisions.
 For deaths, Utah’s 2023 data show about 17% of deaths involved a driver at or above 0.05 BAC.

 This is why families often face serious injuries after an impaired driver crash.
-Planning sober rides and using seat belts every trip remains the most reliable way to cut risk for yourself and others.
+Planning sober rides and using seat belts on every trip remain the most reliable ways to reduce risk for yourself and others.

 - Weekends and holidays